 This information is provided to us by third parties.
 You should always check with staff on site.

 🌍 Operators & Official Websites:

 Trivia and History

-There was a proposal to turn this land into a roadside service area, first endorsed by Fina and Kelly's Kitchen.
+There was a proposal to turn this land into a smaller-scale roadside service area, first endorsed by Fina and Kelly's Kitchen.
 While they didn't have planning permission, Kelly's Kitchen did advertise it as opening in Autumn 1990.

 Two InstaVolt electric vehicle charging points were installed in the McDonald's car park in November 2021.